The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Convergence of linear and nonlinear semigroups

 \section{Convergence of linear and nonlinear semigroups}

-In this section we obtain the rate of convergence of the linear and nonlinear semigroups.
-Here, we see the arising of the exponent $0<l<1$ in the rate \eqref{final_est_1}.
-The main difficulty is the presence of singularities when we use the variation of the constants formula due the immersions between the fractional power spaces and the phase space $L^2$.
-Our solution to this problem is to make an interpolation using appropriate exponents in order to improve the exponential decay of the linear semigroup.
+In this section, we obtain the rate of convergence for families of linear and nonlinear semigroups.
+It is in this section that we see the arising of the exponent $l$ in the rate \eqref{final_est_1}.
+The main difficulty is the presence of singularities in time when we use the variation of the constants formula due to the immersions between the fractional power spaces and the base space $L^2$.
+Our solution to this problem is to make an interpolation using appropriate exponents to improve the exponential decay of the linear semigroup.